International Cooperative Alliance: Efforts

-ICA flags
+Insignia

-The ICA adopted its original rainbow flag in 1924, with the seven colors symbolizing unity in diversity and the power of light, enlightenment, and progress.
+The ICA adopted its original rainbow flag in 1924, with the seven colors symbolizing unity in diversity, and the power of light, enlightenment, and progress.

-The rainbow ICA flag stopped being officially used in 2001.
-It is now superseded with a current flag that has a plum background and a white ICA logo in the center.
+Official use of the rainbow ICA flag ended in 2001.
+The current flag has a plum background and a white ICA logo in the center.

 Flag used by the International Cooperative Alliance from 1924 to 2001.